personal-island9353/nature-of-code/README.md

-# The Nature of Code: Follow along
+# About this project

-Code from following along The Nature of Code book, available at [https://natureofcode.com/](https://natureofcode.com/).
+Code to work along The Nature of Code book from Daniel Shiffman.
+The book is available at [https://natureofcode.com/](https://natureofcode.com/).